Campbell Biv

 Routes

 There is a reasonably good high-level route to Campbell Biv from Harman Hut in the head of the Arahura.
 Head up the Browning Pass track from Harman Hut and drop into the Arahura at the first open side-creek.
 Cross the River and climb up a small side-creek that comes in on the TL at E1463625/ N5246428 (BV19 636 464).
 The creek is a natural staircase, a series of small cataracts.
 Exit the creek up a gut on its TR about 2/3 of the way up and climb onto the tussock bench above.
 Sidle from here up and around to the upper basin of Sphinx Creek taking care to stay above the large waterfall at its lip.
 Exit the basin up a small side-creek that enters on the TR just below where the main creek forks.
 Climb out of the side-creek and up a dry gut on the TR near its top.
 This provides access onto a side-spur that leads to the main spur dividing Sphinx Creek and the unnamed creek catchment South of the Biv.
-Drop into the the upper basin of this creek and sidle across some scree slopes onto the Biv ridge.
+Drop into the upper basin of this creek and sidle across some scree slopes onto the Biv ridge.
 The Biv doesn't come into view until you are about 100m above it.
 Allow 4-5 hours from Harman Hut to Campbell Biv in good conditions.

 Repairs needed.